 Eyoälha (Eee-YO-Lah) means – the wind – in the Kwakwa’ka’wakw language from the North West Coast of Canada.
-I am Canadian yet find myself at home in many countries.
-I am an artist/Photographer and avid traveler.
+I am Canadian yet find myself feeling at home in many countries.
+I’m a artist/Photographer and avid traveler.

 I loved that camera so much that I risked my life chasing down a thief (James Bond style) during Carnival in Rio de Janeiro, Brazil.
 I was lucky, I got it back with the help of some armed police officers who popped up once we had run through the crowd into a less populated street.
 No one was harmed🙂

 I find immense joy in capturing the essence of the moment, documenting the beauty and movement in the spontaneity of life… one of the reasons why I love jumping photos!
 I believe in the positive effects of joy on society as a whole and the creative collaboration between photographer and subject.

 I hold a degree in Fine Arts from Concordia University, Diploma in Media Resources from Capilano College, and attended the Latin American Management Program (LAMP) through the McRae Institute.
 I created and ran Urban Remix Interior Design for about 5 years, and partnered in the creation of Mode Suites Executive Furnished Rentals.
 I sold my share of MS in 2011 to pursue my love of travel and photography.